LunarG/VulkanSamples/Utilities/WSIWindow/docs/WSIWindow.md

 ### CMake settings:
  - `ENABLE_VALIDATION :` Enable Vulkan Validation.
 (Turn this off for Release builds.)
  - `ENABLE_LOGGING . .:` Allow WSIWindow to print log messages to the Terminal, or Android LogCat.
- - `ENABLE_MULTITOUCH :` Enables Multi-touch on Windows and Linux.
+ - `ENABLE_MULTITOUCH :` Enables Multi-touch input, tracking up to 10 finders.
+Disable, to emulate mouse instead.
  - `USE_VULKAN_WRAPPER:` Builds a dispatch-table, to skip the Loader trampoline-code.
 (Required for Android)
  - `VULKAN_LOADER . . :` Full path (including filename) of the vulkan loader. (libvulkan.so or vulkan-1.lib).
  - `VULKAN_INCLUDE . .:` Set this to the path of the vulkan.h file.